 Why?
 It will keep you warm, look stylish, and save space to boot.

 No one ever wants to take their giant Canada Goose or knee-length winter jacket on a long trip.
-No hate to those jackets, but they’re just a hassle to pack, and forget about carrying it around when you don’t feel like wearing it!
+No hate for those jackets, but they’re just a hassle to pack, and forget about carrying it around when you don’t feel like wearing them!
 What a mess.

 Because they compress so well and weigh next to nothing, packable down jackets are an awesome addition to any jacket repertoire, and will be your new go-to when headed out into chilly weather.

 Knowing how to choose a packable down jacket will definitely help you choose the right one for you and your travels.
 Here are some considerations to keep in mind.